James Blake (musician): 2011: Self-titled album

-Blake was nominated for the BBC's Sound of 2011, an annual poll that highlights the forthcoming year's likely successful musicians; he was eventually placed second, ahead of fellow shortlisted acts; The Vaccines, Jamie Woon and Clare Maguire.
-It was also revealed on 15 December 2010 that Blake had been made the runner-up behind singer-songwriter Jessie J at the BRIT Awards' "Critic's Choice".
+Blake was nominated for the BBC's Sound of 2011, an annual poll that highlights the forthcoming year's likely successful musicians.
+He placed second ahead of fellow shortlisted acts The Vaccines, Jamie Woon and Clare Maguire.
+On 15 December 2010, Blake was runner-up behind singer-songwriter Jessie J at the BRIT Awards' "Critic's Choice".
 In January 2011, Blake was awarded Single of the Year (2010) for "CMYK" at Gilles Peterson's Worldwide Awards.
 Blake's work found itself on numerous 2010 year-end best-of lists, with "CMYK" ranking 24th on Frontier Psychiatrist's top 40 songs of the year, the Bells Sketch/CMYK/Klavierwerke EPs ranking 8th on Pitchfork Media's top 50 albums of 2010, and "I Only Know (What I Know Now)" ranking 8th on Pitchfork's top 100 tracks of 2010.

 Blake revealed in late December 2010 that his album would be self-titled, and the 11-track James Blake was released on 7 February 2011.
 Only days after the original announcement was made, the album was leaked onto the internet.
 On 9 January 2011, "The Wilhelm Scream" was trailed as the album's second single ("Limit To Your Love" was also included on the album).
 In February 2011, Blake first appeared on the cover of the publication The Fader, in its 72nd issue.
 Blake debuted a collaboration with Bon Iver called "Fall Creek Boys Choir" in August 2011 and during the next month, the BBC released an exclusive mix by Blake, which included 10 of his unreleased songs.
 These included "Deeds", "Olivia Kept", and "Evening Fell Hard for Us".
 During the final weeks of 2012, Blake performed three "intimate" shows where he debuted new songs.

 Later that year, Blake released both the Enough Thunder and Love What Happened Here EPs in 2011.
 These EPs, noticeably more structured than his previous releases, featured R&B-tinged work as opposed to the experimental electronic style found on CMYK.